-The Board of Directors approved the Plan, which authorizes a total of 6,116,000 shares of common stock, on March 28, 2016.
-The total of 6,116,000 shares of common stock includes (i) an initial reserve of 2,467,000 of the shares of stock remaining available for issuance under the 2007 Incentive Plan as of March 15, 2016, and (ii) an increase of 3,649,000 shares of stock, as approved by the Board of Directors, subject to approval by the shareholders of the Company.
-The Plan may be amended by the Board of Directors or the Compensation Committee, provided that any amendment which requires shareholder approval in order to ensure (i) continued qualification under the NYSE rules, (ii) favorable federal income tax treatment for any incentive stock options under Section 422 of the Internal Revenue Code of 1986, as amended, (iii) eligibility for the performance-based exception under Section 162(m) of the Code or (iv) compliance with, or the avoidance of adverse consequences under, Section 409A of the Code, is subject to obtaining such shareholder approval.
-As of March 15, 2016, the market value of the total number of shares to be reserved for issuance under the Plan was \$71.07.
-The Plan is being submitted for shareholder approval at the Meeting to ensure qualification of the Plan under the NYSE rules and Sections 422 and 162(m) of the Code.
+The Board of Directors approved the Plan, which authorizes a total of 7,198,598 shares of common stock, on March 20, 2018.
+The total of 7,198,598 shares of common stock includes (i) an initial reserve of 439,798 shares remaining available for issuance under the 2016 Incentive Plan as of March 12, 2018, and (ii) an increase of 6,758,800 shares, as approved by the Board of Directors, subject to approval by the shareholders of the Company.
+The maximum number of shares available for issuance with respect to incentive stock options under the Plan will be 3,500,000.
+The Plan may be amended by the Board of Directors or the Compensation Committee, provided that any amendment which requires shareholder approval in order to ensure (1) continued qualification under the NYSE rules, (2) favorable federal income tax treatment for any incentive stock options under Section 422 of the Internal Revenue Code of 1986, as amended or (3) compliance with, or the avoidance of adverse consequences under, Section 409A of the Code, is subject to obtaining such shareholder approval.
+As of March 19, 2018, the market value of the shares to be reserved for issuance under the Plan was \$110.86 per share.
+The Plan is being submitted for shareholder approval at the Meeting to ensure qualification of the Plan under the NYSE rules and Section 422 of the Code.